 SEO helps consumers find your business online when they are searching for specific keywords and terms.
 By strategically placing these keywords and phrases throughout your website, you can increase your rankings in search engine results.
 However, like any marketing strategy, SEO efforts can require some budgeting to make it work.
-Luckily, SEO focuses on online efforts, which means you can implement basic affordable SEO tactics either yourself and outsource the technical jargon for a very fair price.
+Luckily, you can implement a few basic affordable SEO tactics either yourself and outsource the technical jargon for a very fair price.

 Your website is the fundamental digital marketing tool for your business.
 Ensuring that it is optimized for SEO can greatly improve web traffic and lead generation.
 Your website updates don’t need to be a complete overhaul or redesign.
 Rather, you can use affordable SEO strategy and make small changes on the back-end editing dashboard to help increase rankings.

 Start by ensuring that your website is built with responsive design and is mobile-friendly.
 If your website is lacking one or both of these design elements, Google’s SEO algorithm will “ding” your site and you’ll receive poor rankings by default.
 While this could be a more expensive SEO endeavor, it is a must-have if you want to rank well of any search engine.